Tick-borne diseases can be deadly for pets

 Information compiled by veterinary experts on signs, symptoms and what you can do to protect your pets from tick borne illnesses.

-In 2018, in Maine, 101,751 dogs were tested bacteria that causes three tick-borne diseases: Lyme, anaplasma and ehrlichia.
-Of these, 13,336 dogs were positive for Lyme disease, 13,151 were positive for anaplasma and 1,500 were positive for ehrlichia.
+In 2018, in Maine, 101,751 dogs were tested bacteria that causes three tick-borne diseases: Lyme, anaplasma and ehrlichiosis.
+Of these, 13,336 dogs were positive for Lyme disease, 13,151 were positive for anaplasma and 1,500 were positive for ehrlichiosis.
 Positive cases were reported in every county in Maine and in every month of the year.
 The Companion Animal Parasite Council has more information.